 As many of you know, the month of April celebrates Sexual Assault Awareness.
 Throughout the month, the campus will be covered in teal.
 Students, staff, and faculty members will raise awareness through events and speakers, all in the name of survivors.
 In addition to taking part in the many events sponsored by the Sexual Assault Awareness Month task force, we have also launched the McBEE campus climate survey to assess our students' current attitudes, perceptions and experiences specific to sexual assault and relationship violence.
 This survey will assist the University in identifying key areas of strength and opportunities to improve our prevention initiatives.
 Much of this evidence will inform future campus awareness, policy, prevention, and response programming.

 At Auburn University, we provide prevention and response initiatives, not only in April, but throughout the entire calendar year.
 Prevention of sexual assault and relationship violence at Auburn University begins during orientation.
 Students and parents are educated about Auburn University policy, prevention and intervention delivered by a host of coordinating offices including Title IX, The Office of Student Conduct, Health Promotion and Wellness Services, Auburn University Public Safety, and the City of Auburn Police Department.
-This year all incoming students will be required to complete an online prevention program called HAVEN.
+This year all incoming students will be asked to complete an online prevention program called HAVEN.
 HAVEN meets students where they are while educating them to identify relationship violence, reaffirm communicating consent, and instills skill development when intervening in the college environment as a bystander.

 In the area of intervention, Health Promotion and Wellness Services houses Safe Harbor, a sexual assault advocacy program.
 Safe Harbor is a free confidential advocacy service available to assist students and employees who have experienced sexual misconduct, connecting them to resources on and off-campus.
 Safe Harbor works closely with the Lee County Sexual Assault Response Team, chaired by Auburn University Public Safety.
 This multi-disciplinary team involves medical, enforcement, conduct, and advocacy representatives who work to improve procedures and response in the county.
 The most consistent referral that Safe Harbor makes is to Student Counseling Services.
 Counselors can support and strengthen recovery efforts for survivors.